ruby/www.ruby-lang.org/en/documentation/installation/index.md

 ### ruby-install
 {: #ruby-install}

-[ruby-install][ruby-install] allows you to install multiple versions of Ruby.
+[ruby-install][ruby-install] allows you to compile and install different versions of Ruby into arbitrary directories.
 There is also a sibling, [chruby](#chruby), which handles switching between Ruby versions.
 It is available for OS X, Linux, and other UNIX-like operating systems.